IPhone: 2020s

 The iPhone 16, 16 Plus, 16 Pro, and 16 Pro Max were announced on September 9, 2024.
-The former two introduced a vertical camera layout with refined "Fusion" and Ultra-Wide cameras.
-The 16 Pro and Pro Max have larger 6.3-inch and 6.9-inch displays, a 48-megapixel Ultra-Wide camera, and the largest batteries in an iPhone up to that point.
-All models now include access to new Apple Intelligence AI features, a refined thermal system, support for Wi-Fi 7, and a new button dubbed the "Camera Control", allowing easier access to camera features.
-On February 19, 2025, the 16e was announced as the newest member of the 16 family.
-This model has a longer battery life thanks to the A18 chip and the new Apple C1, which is the first cellular modem designed by Apple.
-It has a 6.1-inch screen, and the same 48-megapixel camera as previous models, but lacks the wider shot option due to its cheaper purchasing price.
+The iPhone 16 and 16 Plus introduced a vertical camera layout with refined "Fusion" and ultra-wide cameras.
+The 16 Pro and Pro Max have larger 6.3-inch and 6.9-inch displays, a 48-megapixel ultra-wide camera, and the largest batteries in an iPhone up to that point.
+All models include access to new Apple Intelligence AI features, a refined thermal system, support for Wi-Fi 7, and a new button dubbed the "Camera Control", allowing easier access to camera features.
+On February 19, 2025, the iPhone 16e was announced as the latest member of the 16 family.
+This model has a longer battery life due to the A18 chip and the new Apple C1, which is the first cellular modem designed by Apple.
+It has a 6.1-inch screen, and the same 48-megapixel camera as previous models, but lacks the wider shot option because of its lower price.

 The iPhone 17, 17 Pro, 17 Pro Max, and iPhone Air were announced on September 9, 2025.
+These devices feature the faster A19 and A19 Pro chips, with improved CPU and GPU performance, including faster AI tasks.
+The always-on display and 120 Hz ProMotion are now standard across the September 2025 iPhone lineup.
+The iPhone Air is the thinnest iPhone ever made and is the first iPhone with only an earpiece speaker.
+The iPhone Air also features the new C1X cellular modem, which uses 30% less energy than the previous C1 chips.
+The iPhone 17 Pro models do not have this modem and instead use Qualcomm's Snapdragon X80 modem.
+The new Pro lineup has the distinctive camera plateau bump.
+The iPhone 17 Pro models also switch back to an aluminum body for better heat dissipation and feature a first for an iPhone: a vapor-chamber cooling system that helps regulate heat in heavy workloads.
+They also have the largest batteries and longest battery life yet in any iPhone model.
+On March 2, 2026, the iPhone 17e was announced as the latest member of the 17 family.

+On September 9, 2026, Apple announced the iPhone 18 Pro, iPhone 18 Pro Max, and the foldable iPhone Duo.
+The 18 Pro and 18 Pro Max will be available on September 18, 2026, followed by the iPhone Duo on October 23.

 Models

-51 iPhone models have been produced.
+There are 55 iPhone models produced.
 The models in bold are devices of the latest generation: